BentoBoxWorld/docs/docs/gamemodes/AOneBlock/index.md

     !!! summary "Description"
         AOneBlock uses native holograms to show these lines.
 The first line that is shown before any phase has started is located in aoneblock locales file.

-        Similar to the `fixedBlocks`, `holograms` also starts with a number when it should be displayed that follows with a displayed text.
+        Similar to the `fixedBlocks`, `holograms` also start with a number when it should be displayed that follows with a displayed text.

     !!! example "Example"
         ```yaml